MalDev Myths

 • Just put code into .text, and data into .data or .rsrc.
 Look normal.

-• When backdooring exes, use .rsrc or other sections where overwriting data doesnt matter
+• When backdooring exes, use .rsrc or other sections where overwriting data doesn’t matter

 Entropy

-Higher entroy found in .text section between 0x1234 and 0x5432.
+Higher entropy found in .text section between 0x1234 and 0x5432.

 Here a graphical example: